adityakakarla/recipe-rating-analysis/README.md

 6. `sodium`
 - This feature tells us the % daily value of sodium in each recipe.
 Based on a bar chart I had constructed, it looked like there was a trend where recipes with higher ratings had higher sodium.
 Thus, I wanted to include this feature in case there was any useful information.
 I chose to use a quantile transformer to modify this column due to the presence of extreme outliers.
 7. `month`
-- This feature tells us the % daily value of sugar in each recipe.
-Based on a bar chart I had constructed, it looked like there was a trend where recipes with higher ratings had less sugar.
-Thus, I wanted to include this feature in case there was any useful information.
-I chose to use a quantile transformer to modify this column due to the presence of extreme outliers.
+- This feature tells us the month a recipe was published.
+Based on a bar chart I had constructed, there appeared to be seasonal fluctuations in average recipe rating.
+Thus, it made sense to include this as a feature.
+I simply passed this feature through to the model (no transformation).

 ## The Model